RocketCommunicationsInc/astro-uxds/_content/ttc-service-ux-design/ttc-investigate.md

 # TT&C Investigate
 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
-As of X/XX/XXXX Astro 5 colors and fonts should be used for compliant Astro applications.Refer to this section for general user experience guidance only, *not* visual design guidance
+All new projects should use Astro 5 colors and fonts to be considered an Astro application.
+Refer to this section for general user experience guidance only, *not* visual design guidance.
 :::
 [Launch TT&C Investigate Sample App](https://ttc-investigate.astrouxds.com) | [Design Materials and Source Code](#contentBottom)